Enabling frameworks/support schemes

 Overall assessment

-Legislation transposing RECs into national law was passed in 2021.
-However, it mainly covers the definition of RECs, and specifies certain rights to participate in the electricity and heat sectors.
+Although there is progress in the legislation for the definitions of RECs and CECs, there is less progress on the development of an enabling framework for them to participate in the market without discrimination.I Specifically, the Law on Renewable Energy mainly covers the definition of RECs, and specifies certain rights to participate in the electricity and heat sectors.
 However, this legislation did not cover the assessment of potential and barriers for the development of RECs.
-Furthermore, it does not specify any particular elements of the enabling framework that must be put in place.
+Furthermore, it does not specify several elements of the enabling framework that must be put in place.
 Nevertheless, 2 GW of additional production potential has been set aside for prosumers and RECs.
 As such, the government aims to develop measures around financial assistance to ensure that energy communities are able to develop this production capacity.

 Detailed assessment